remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 Enter email address to get a message when done - will this work on Discovery?

-Interactive takes about 20min.
+Interactive takes about 20min. datacutoff01 =4
+datacutoff02 =3

-Whole run takes about ~6h (for only 21 ind!!!) see summary below:
+Whole run took about ~6h (for only 21 ind!!!) see summary below:

 > (base) [tbittar@d3037 trim_padding]$ seff 21857509
 Job ID: 21857509